I want to enjoy a healthier & more comfortable home

 - Structural damp from leaks, or water ingress from the roof, gutters, windows, or failed damp proof course.
 This is likely to appear as a stain or bubbling of the plastered walls/ceiling where water is present.

-- Condensation-related damp produced from everyday activities like cooking, showers and baths, and laundry, which will often condense as water droplets on cooler surfaces like windows and the corners of external walls.
+- Condensation-related damp produced from everyday activities like cooking, showers, baths, and laundry, which will often condense as water droplets on cooler surfaces like windows and the corners of external walls.

-Bottled gas space heaters and coal and wood-burning stoves can harm your health because they release chemicals and tiny particles into the air.
-These can irritate the lungs and make breathing problems worse.
-Burning wood and coal in the home is linked to around 2,500 deaths each year in the UK.
-Cleaner heating options, such as air-source heat pumps, can improve indoor air quality and health.
+Some types of heating, such as bottled gas heaters and coal or wood‑burning stoves, can also affect your health.
+They release chemicals and very small particles into the air that can irritate the lungs and make breathing problems worse.
+Burning wood and coal indoors is linked to around 2,500 deaths each year in the UK.
+Switching to cleaner heating options, such as air‑source heat pumps, can help improve indoor air quality and support better health.

 Who can apply